How to Feel At Home in Vienna, While Attending German Classes (Part 2)

 Say Yes to Your Hobbies

-Living away from family and friends can be overwhelming, especially when everything else feels unfamiliar and strange.
+Living as an expat in a new city can be overwhelming, especially when everything feels unfamiliar and strange.
 The way for you to gain control of the situation and feel like yourself again is to resume activities you enjoy and hang out with people who fancy those, too.

 Are you into technology and new developments in mobile apps?
 Do you enjoy drinking wine and painting, separately or, even better, simultaneously?
 Would your ideal day off entail two hours of Latin dancing?
 Are you interested in movies, history, gardening, horse riding, reading books, running marathons, or knitting?
 Anything that gets you excited excites hundreds of others like you in Vienna – the key is to find them and do it together!